lexicHQ/docs/channel.md

 ### Configure and Install

-To install the web chat module, please follow the simple steps below:
+To install the webchat module, please follow the simple steps below:

 Click on the configure icon in your dashboard: